How to Start a

 The Concept

-WHAT IS AN Golf Simulator Business?
+What Is a Golf Simulator Business?

 A golf simulator business is an indoor venue featuring individual bays equipped with high-tech launch monitors, projection screens, and swing-analysis software that let golfers play hundreds of world-famous courses virtually regardless of weather a year-round, tech-driven entertainment and training concept that simultaneously generates revenue from hourly bay rentals, memberships, food and beverage, private coaching, corporate events, and retail, making it one of the most diverse multi-stream income models in the entertainment industry.